 You can leave them out in the bushes or leave them in the trunk of your car or RV.
 You also want to avoid starting fires with gasoline.
 You should pack them only for use in the generator and nothing else.

-It can be difficult to find sleep with the sound of the generator blaring outside your tent.
+It can be difficult to find sleep with the sound of the natural gas generator blaring outside your tent.
 While there is nothing you can do to prevent a generator from sounding when turned on, there is a lot you can do to reduce the noise.
-You can use a muzzler to reduce the noise; this is as easy as using a rubber piece at the bottom of the generator.
+You can use a muzzler to reduce the noise; this is as easy as using a rubber piece at the bottom of the natural gas generator.
 Preventing it from vibrating thereby reducing the noise.

-It will be impossible to do without a generator on a camping trip. you need one to heat your water, toast your bread, and make your cup of morning tea or coffee.
+It will be impossible to do without a generator on a camping trip.
+You need one to heat your water, toast your bread, and make your cup of morning tea or coffee.
 Knowing how much gasoline a generator will use is important as it will decide on how much fuel you need to take along with you.